RobertL31/fuddly/docs/source/data_model.rst

 .. seealso:: Refer to :ref:`tuto:modelwalker` for more information on
-             the *Model Walker* infrastructure which makes really easy the implementation of stateful disruptors leveraging the different forms of a data.
+             the *Model Walker* infrastructure which makes really easy the implementation of stateful operators leveraging the different forms of a data.

 .. seealso:: Refer to :ref:`dm:pattern:existence-cond` if you need